COMFREY comfrey Overview Information

 The chemicals in comfrey might have a healing effect and reduce inflammation when applied to the skin.
 However, comfrey contains toxic chemicals that can be absorbed through the skin.

-- Bruises and sprains when applied to the skin.
-Developing research suggests that applying comfrey directly to the skin might improve pain and tenderness of bruises, sprains, and painful conditions of the muscles and joints.
+- Bruises.
+Early research suggests that applying comfrey directly to the skin for 2 weeks might decrease pain and tenderness of bruises.

 - Skin ulcers.

 - Joint pain.

 - Chest pain.

 Comfrey is POSSIBLY SAFE for most people when applied to unbroken skin in small amounts for less than 10 days.
 It’s important to remember that the poisonous chemicals in comfrey can pass through the skin.
 Absorption of these chemicals increases if the skin is broken or if large amounts are applied.